kurumiimari/shakedex/README.md

 1. The project should function both as a CLI tool and as a library.
 2. The library should use Handshake's RPC/REST API rather than direct wallet/node DB access.
 3. Minimize the amount of state stored on disk.

+## Development Status

+Alpha Software That Works On My Machine 💫